seojuice

 print(f"{imp:>6} imp pos={pos:>4.1f} ctr={ctr*100:>4.1f}% {q} → {p}")

 The filter at the bottom (high impressions, low CTR, top-15 position) is the classic title-tag-rewrite candidate list.
 You're already ranking; the click-through is the leak.
-This is the same logic paid tools surface as "ranking opportunities", written in six lines.
+This is the same thing paid tools surface as "ranking opportunities", in six lines.
+The first time I ran it correctly against SEOJuice's own data it surfaced three pages I'd never have touched.
+Rewriting two of those titles moved real clicks.
+The third did nothing, and I still don't know why.

 Sample output of the query-by-page matrix showing impressions, CTR, position, query and target URL columns